herb-mc/extra_enchants/README.md

 - *Propelling* - Elytras guarantee a minimum speed that decreases with height, but prevents firework usage

+- *Shock Resistant* - Take less damage from crashing into things

 - *Turbo* - Firework rockets last much less time, but give a greater speed boost

 #### Horse armor